jonchius/jonolist/README.md

 // after this, no more "coding": just use Google sheets!

+## updating in Google sheets

-so, to create new datasets:
+so, to create new datasets, go back to the Google sheets workbook (or start a new one):

 * start a new worksheet with headers and data rows
 * on the Google worksheet, use _File > Share > Publish to web_ (a modal should appear)